-The Dart Valley Trail is a walking route between Totnes and Dartmouth.
+The Dart Valley Trail is a walking route between Totnes and Dartmouth, in south Devon.
 It follows the River Dart on mostly the south side, and a little on the north side.

 What I’m going to do here, is tell you a little bit about the walk, suggested ways to split up the route, how to get to it, i.e public transport options, amenities, and map for the full Dart Valley Trail route.

 How long is the Dart Valley Trail?